Iraqi Shiite cleric plans to resign; followers storm palace

-BAGHDAD (AP) — A hugely influential Shiite cleric announced he would resign from Iraqi politics on Monday and his angry followers stormed the government palace in response, sparking fears that violence could erupt in a country already beset by its worst political crisis in years.
+A hugely influential Shiite cleric announced Monday he would resign from Iraqi politics and his angry followers stormed the government palace in response, sparking fears that violence could erupt in a country already beset by its worst political crisis in years.

+Iraq's military announced a city-wide curfew in the capital and the caretaker premier suspended Cabinet sessions in response to the unrest.

+Hundreds pulled down the cement barriers outside the government palace with ropes and breached the palace gates.
+Many rushed into the lavish salons and marbled halls of the palace, a key meeting place for Iraqi heads of state and foreign dignitaries.

+Protests have also broken out in the Shiite-majority southern provinces with al-Sadr’s supporters burning tires and blocking road in the oil-rich province of Basra and hundreds demonstrating outside the governorate building in Missan.

-Iraq's government has been deadlocked since cleric Muqtada al-Sadr’s party won the largest share of seats in October parliamentary elections but not enough to secure a majority government.
-He refused to negotiate with Iran-backed Shiite rivals to form a consensus government.
+Iraq's government has been deadlocked since cleric Muqtada al-Sadr’s party won the largest share of seats in October parliamentary elections but not enough to secure a majority government, the longest since the U.S.-led invasion reset the political order.
+His refusal to negotiate with Iran-backed Shiite rivals and subsequent exit from the talks has catapulted the country into political uncertainty and volatility amid intensifying intra-Shiite wrangling.

+To further his political interests al-Sadr has wrapped his rhetoric with a nationalist and reform agenda that resonates powerfully among his broad grassroots base who hail from Iraq's poorest sectors of society and have historically been shut out from the political system.
+They are calling for the dissolution of parliament and early elections without the participation of Iran-backed groups, which they see as responsible for the status quo.

+Iran considers intra-Shiite disharmony as a threat against its influence in Iraq and has repeatedly attempted to broker dialogue with al-Sadr.

-In July, his supporters broke into the parliament to deter al-Sadr’s rivals from forming a government and have been staging a sit-in outside the building for over four weeks.
+In July, Al-Sadr's supporters broke into the parliament to deter his rivals in the Coordination Framework, an alliance of mostly Iran-aligned Shiite parties, from forming a government.
+Hundreds of them have been staging a sit-in outside the building for over four weeks.
 His bloc has also resigned from parliament.
+The Framework is lead by al-Sadr's chief nemesis former Prime Minister Nouri al-Maliki.

+Having a say in the forming the next government - which involves divvying up state resources and finances - has become a zero-sum game for political survival for the rival factions, further exacerbated by al-Sadr's reticence to include Iran friendly groups in the process.
+The impasse has ushered in a new era of instability and raised the specter of intra-sectarian street battles.

+Monday's breach of the palace marked a new escalation in the political struggle and the possibility for bloodshed.

 This is not the first time al-Sadr, who has called for early elections and the dissolution of parliament, has announced his retirement from politics — and many dismissed the latest move as another bluff to gain greater leverage against his rivals amid a worsening stalemate.
 The cleric has used the tactic on previous occasions when political developments did not go his way.